Anox-Leo/Renewables/README.md

 ## How to play the game

-The game is available on : https://intersemestre-2024-fila1.itch.io/renewables
+The game is available for free on : https://intersemestre-2024-fila1.itch.io/renewables